Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

 ![List and archive](/Assets/Screenshots/PIM/Products/ListArchive.png "[List and archive]")

 > [Info] You can delete products from the product list or from the archive.
 The procedure to delete them is identical.
-To delete a product from the archive, start in the tab *ARCHIVE* instead of in the tab *LIST* and follow the steps described below.
+To delete a product from the archive, start in the *ARCHIVE* tab instead of in the *LIST* tab and follow the steps described below.

 1. Select the checkboxes ![Checkbox](/Assets/Icons/Checkbox.png "[Checkbox]") of the products you want to delete.
   The editing toolbar is displayed above the products list.

-2. Click the button [MOVE TO RECYCLE BIN] in the toolbar.
+2. Click the [MOVE TO RECYCLE BIN] button in the toolbar.
   The button changes to [DELETING...].
-The message *Product deleted* is displayed, indicating the number of deleted products.
+The *Product deleted* pop-up window is displayed, indicating the number of deleted products.

   ![Product deleted](/Assets/Screenshots/PIM/Products/List/ProductDeleted.png "[Product deleted]")

   The selected products are moved to the recycle bin.

-  > [Info] You find the deleted products in the tab *RECYCLE BIN* where you can either restore or finally delete them.
+  > [Info] You find the deleted products in the *RECYCLE BIN* tab where you can either restore or finally delete them.

 ### Next steps